Islandora/documentation/services/README.md

 # Services

-This is a top level container for the various microservices.
+This is a top level container for the various Islandora CLAW microservices.
 It allows you to mount the various endpoints at one port on one machine and makes a development vagrant/docker configuration easier to produce.

 ## Requirements